 Goodstein brings over 15 years of nonprofit advocacy, fundraising, marketing, and organizing experience to her work.
 Before launching Greater Good Strategy, she served as a Client Success Manager for Blackbaud (previously Convio), where she empowered nonprofit clients to achieve their online fundraising and advocacy goals.
 During her work at Blackbaud, Goodstein managed a wide range of accounts, including internationally-focused relief and aid groups, local and regional food banks, and DC-based advocacy organizations.
 Prior to her move to the private sector, Emily was Director of Student Outreach for the Religious Coalition for Reproductive Choice (RCRC), and the Tzedek Fellow at Hillel’s international offices in Washington, DC.

 Emily has been featured on NPR and WTOP, in the Washington Post, the Washington Jewish Week and Washingtonian and on DCist, Apartment Therapy and the Huffington Post.
-She is a graduate of Selah, the Rockwood Leadership Training Program’s collaboration with Bend the Arc, an active member of the Women’s Information Network, Sixth & I Synagogue, and the Jewish Democratic Council’s NextGen Leadership Council.
+She is a graduate of Selah, the Rockwood Leadership Training Program’s collaboration with Bend the Arc, an active member of the Women’s Information Network, Sixth & I Synagogue, and the Jewish Democratic Council of America’s New Leadership Council.
 In 2021, she became a founding member of The Campaigners & Advocates Collective.
 She also serves as the board chair of Fat Torah.

 When she’s not Instagramming, Emily can be found behind the camera.
 In 2013, she completed the photography for the Washington, DC Chef’s Table cookbook — using her lens to document the city’s dynamic food culture.
 Goodstein completed her second cookbook in 2017, Great Food Finds, Washington which includes over 60 recipes from DC area restaurants and mouth watering images to accompany them.
 Her third book, No Access Washington, DC is a behind the scenes look at hard to reach or off limits spots in and around DC.
 She also specializes in photographing birth, joining parents for home, birth center, or hospital births to capture the day their little ones arrive.